 I am very concerned as to the consequences of this technology being the main driver in food, pharmaceuticals personal care products and cosmetics.

-Back to Synthetic Vegan Ingredients
+Synthetic Vegan Ingredients

 Now back to where I started this whole conversation – vegan collagen.
 You’ve probably guessed already that a genetically modified micro-organism is possibly behind this new trendy ingredient.
 I’ve given you further reading on this in the references.